ajberkley/cl-binary-store/README.md

 Performance during serialization is dominated by the reference hash table building and use.
-This is quite hard to improve as the hash table is an eq / eql table.
-I could move the eql stuff (double-floats, symbols, ratios, bignums, complex) to a separate table, which then in principle would allow me to use a lockless table which would enable parallelization.
-That's a TODO item.
-BUT, for my use case it's the eq stuff (lots of cons'es) that dominates, which is hard to improve without hacking on the internals of the common lisp implementation.
-This also makes it near impossible to parallelize serialization because the default sbcl hash table is too slow when synchronized.
+This is quite hard to improve as the hash table is an eq table.
+To enable parallelization on the serialization side would require hacking the internals of the system.

-If your data does not contain multiple references or repeated objects (in particular, repeated symbols will be stored repeatedly!), then you can let \*track-references\* to NIL and you can hit hundreds of MB/sec depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 100M cons+integer objects per second.
+If your data does not contain multiple references or repeated objects (in particular, repeated symbols will be stored repeatedly!), then you can let \*track-references\* to NIL and you can hit hundreds of MB/sec depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 500M cons+integer objects per second.
 It's about 10-30x faster than cl-store in this mode.
-This isn't the main focus of this package, though, so if you want > 1GB/sec speeds, you will do a better with hyperluminal mem (though data is a bit smaller with this package).
 This package is between 3x faster and 3x slower than hyperluminal-mem depending on data patterns both on store and restore.

-## Parallelization

-Unless we are using \*track-references\* nil we cannot come close to hitting disk bandwidths on the storage phase.
-So, one possible direction is trying to parallelize the storage phase.
-Unfortunately, that is quite hard to do, as we are eq hash-table performance limited and the sbcl synchronized hash tables are way too slow.

-Parallelization during restore is much easier, but performance is quite good already, so this isn't top of my list.
+If you are storing simple arrays though, you want to use this package instead.

 ## TODO

+- [ ] Make it easy for extensions to trigger a rebuild of dispatch code after adding new codes / extensions
 - [ ] add restarts to handle missing packages during symbol restore (create-package / rehome / discard)
 - [ ] Parallel store and restore ... restore is easy but store is near impossible
-- [ ] Separate EQ and EQL reference tables.
 - [ ] Provide non-sbcl specific serializers
-- [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string... babel is faster)
+- [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string)
 - [ ] Sort reference-ids by use amount if we have more than 255 or 65535 of them to shrink file?
 An approximate radix sort might work quickly enough, but the cost of an extra puthash to keep an exact count is probably not worth it.
+- [ ] Add an end/stop marker so user can read objects one by one from raw memory or vectors or files?
+Or more easily from sap vectors.